 - Salivary gland problems

-Medication side effects like dry mouth or a metallic taste can change how food or water tastes, which can also cause a loss of appetite.
+Medication side effects, such as dry mouth or a metallic taste, can change how food or water tastes, which can also cause a loss of appetite.

-If loss of appetite isn’t caused by a health or medication issue, here are 10 other reasons why someone might not want to eat.
+If a health or medication issue doesn’t cause loss of appetite, here are 10 other reasons someone might not want to eat.

-Regular exercise and activity helps boost appetite.
+Regular exercise and activity help boost appetite.
 Sometimes, seniors need to work up an appetite before they can eat.

 2. Dehydration